Would you like to increase your income without working more?

 A form of anti-education sentiment has been spreading around the internet lately.
 This is about bloggers and ‘influencers’ telling you that you don’t need to go to university to succeed.

 Don’t believe it!
-Education is still your best income generating competence.
+Education is still your best income-generating competence.

-Oh, and while we are at it, please check the biographies of the anti-education gurus: probably all of them have been to university and many among them have had the opportunity to attend a top university.
+Oh, and while we are at it, please check the biographies of the anti-education gurus: probably all of them have been to university, and many among them have had the opportunity to attend a top university.

 I’d leave you to make up your own mind as to whether education is important for money making and increasing your income.

 #2.
-Lean to negotiate
+Learn to Negotiate

 #3.
-Learn to spot opportunities
+Learn to Spot Opportunities

-Think that I’m being very abstract?
-Than think Pension Bee and how it was started by Romi Savova when she realised that tracing her pensions is nearly impossible; and decided to solve the problem.
+Then think Pension Bee and how it was started by Romi Savova when she realised that tracing her pensions was nearly impossible; and decided to solve the problem.

 #4.
-Find good mentors
+Find Good Mentors

 #5.
-Learn to ‘work smart’
+Learn to ‘Work Smart’

 #6.
-Focus on value not money
+Focus on Value, not Money

 This a point about making more money that has always fascinated me: